royaljain/react-simple-chatbot/README.md

 npm install react-simple-chatbot --save
 ```

+## React Simple Chatbot AI Bot

+[React Simple Chatbot](https://codeparrot.ai/oracle?owner=LucasBassetti&repo=react-simple-chatbot) Bot will help you understand this repository better.
+You can ask for code examples, installation guide, debugging help and much more.

 ## Usage

 There are several examples on the [website](http://lucasbassetti.com.br/react-simple-chatbot).
 Here is the first one to get you started: